Age of Reptiles (comics)

-Age of Reptiles is a comic written by Ricardo Delgado published by Dark Horse Comics.

-The comic originally consisted of 2 editions, which are set in the Mesozoic era: Tribal Warfare, from 1993, and The Hunt, from 1997.
-Both are very violent stories about the daily lives of carnivorous dinosaurs.
+Age of Reptiles is a comic book series written by Ricardo Delgado and published by Dark Horse Comics about the lives of carnivorious dinosaurs.
+The comic originally consisted of two editions set in the Mesozoic era: Tribal Warfare (1993) and The Hunt (1996).
 A third series, The Journey, began in November 2009, with a fourth, "Ancient Egyptians", debuting in June 2015.
 Tribal Warfare, The Hunt, and The Journey have been collected in Age of Reptiles Omnibus, Volume 1.